mfloto/fsoco-dataset/docs/README.md

 <p>This project follows the <a href="https://github.com/all-contributors/all-contributors">all-contributors</a> specification.
 For details on what the emoji mean, please see the <a href="../CONTRIBUTING.md#all_contributors">contribution documentation</a>.</p>
 <h2>Contact</h2>
-Please feel free to contact us with any questions, suggestions, or comments:
+<p>Please feel free to contact us with any questions, suggestions, or comments:</p>
 <ul>
 <li>
 <p>Contact form: <a href="https://www.fsoco-dataset.com/contact_us/">www.fsoco-dataset.com/contact_us</a></p>